A filtered generalization of the Chekanov-Eliashberg algebra: Introduction

 Fix a $(2n-1)$-dimensional contact manifold $\Mxi$ with contact form $\alpha$ containing an oriented Legendrian $\Leg$.
 Throughout this paper we'll assume that

 for an exact symplectic manifold $(W, \beta)$ so that the Reeb vector field is $\partial_{t}$.
-For details, see Section \ref{Sec:AmbientSetup}.
-The reader is encouraged to pretend that $\Mxi$ is specifically the standard contact Euclidean space $\Rtwonminusone$ defined
+See \S \ref{Sec:AmbientSetup} for details.
+The reader is encouraged to pretend that $\Mxi$ is specifically the standard contact Euclidean space $\Rtwonminusone$ defined by

 Further specifying $n = 2$ is even better.
 The usual genericity and transversality assumptions for chords and holomorphic curves are in play for now and will be addressed in detail later in the text.